torrejonv/teranode/docs/services/assetServer.md

     - Used for handling HTTP requests and routing, including upgrading HTTP connections to WebSocket connections.
     - Library: github.com/labstack/echo

-4. **WebSocket Protocol**:
-    - A TCP-based protocol that provides full-duplex communication channels over a single connection.
-    - Used for real-time data transfer between clients and the server, particularly useful for continuously updating the state of the network to connected clients.
-    - Library: github.com/gorilla/websocket

-5. **JSON (JavaScript Object Notation)**:
+4. **JSON (JavaScript Object Notation)**:
     - A lightweight data-interchange format, easy for humans to read and write, and easy for machines to parse and generate.
-    - Used for structuring data sent to and from clients, especially in contexts where WebSocket or HTTP is used.
+    - Used for structuring data sent to and from clients, especially in contexts where HTTP is used.

 ## 6. Directory Structure and Main Files